Complete A – Z

 Footnotes

-1. This line is borrowed from advertisements in the music press for Captain Beefheart and The Magic Band’s 1974 album, Unconditionally Guaranteed:
+It was subsequently used in advertisements in the music press for Captain Beefheart and The Magic Band’s 1974 album, Unconditionally Guaranteed:

 (Source: New Musical Express, 13 April 1974, p.52) ↩︎